Shape

 arrow_down = fh TRIANGLE

-arrow_down = fliph TRIANGLE
+arrow_down = fliph TRIANGLEfv shape

-flipped along the y axis. shape
+Returns shape flipped along the y axis. shape must be of the shape type.

-Shorthand for the flipv
+Shorthand for the flipv function.

 Example: